Tulips bloom in front of Bridgewater College sign

 Short-term disability pay is a payroll practice of the College.
 It is not funded through insurance or contributions to a separate trust or fund and entitlement to it ends with an employee’s termination of employment.

 The BC Employee Assistance Program, administered by Anthem, is a confidential service available to employees and household members, at no cost to the employee.
-Resources include: face-to-face counseling, crisis consultation and more.
-Visit the EAP website for more information.
-Virtual therapy options to include TalkSpace.
+Resources include: face-to-face counseling, crisis consultation, legal assistance, financial assistance and more.